Knee Pain · San Francisco + Virtual

 Knee pain is almost always a hip problem.
-The knee is caught in the middle, absorbing forces it was never designed to handle on its own.
-Dr. Garrett finds where your body is out of balance and teaches you how to correct it yourself.
+Your knee is a hinge, caught in the middle, absorbing forces it was never built to handle alone.
+Garrett finds where your hip stopped doing its job and teaches you how to take the load off your knee yourself.

 Why it keeps hurting